zenodeapp/substitution-matrices/README.md

 npx hardhat run scripts/matrices/insert.js
 ```

-> NOTE: you can't insert a matrix before inserting the alphabet it belongs to!
+> NOTE: you cannot insert a matrix before having inserted the alphabet it belongs to!

 #### 5.2 Deletion